aramis-lab/AD-ML/2019_DTI/README.md

-This subdirectory contains the guideline and steps to reproduce the experiments in the specific paper **Reproducible evaluation of diffusion MRI features for automatic classification of patients with Alzheimer’s disease** using diffusion MRI from ADNI dataset [ADNI](http://adni.loni.usc.edu/).
+This subdirectory contains the guidelines and steps to reproduce the experiments from the specific paper **Reproducible evaluation of diffusion MRI features for automatic classification of patients with Alzheimer’s disease** using diffusion MRI from ADNI dataset [ADNI](http://adni.loni.usc.edu/).
 It is developed by the [ARAMIS Lab](http://www.aramislab.fr).